BioMoDeL/aesop/docs/index.rst

 For many proteins complexes, long range electrostatic interactions play a pivotal role in the formation of the encounter complex.
 Charge-charge interactions can also serve to thermodynamically stabilize any resulting complex.
-In many cases, however, optimization of a protein associating with its binding partner is sufficient to incrase protein activity as many protein systems are diffusion limited.
+In many cases, however, optimization of a protein associating with its binding partner is sufficient to increase protein activity as many protein systems are diffusion limited.
 The AESOP framework provides a tool to investigate the electrostatic nature of protein interactions both across protein families as well as within indivdiual proteins in terms of individual amino acid contributions.